stellar-deprecated/docs/learn/concepts/assets.md

 ## Controlling asset holders
 As a gateway, you can mark the issuing account `AUTHORIZATION REQUIRED`.
-With this setting, the gateway must approve anyone who wants to hold its credit, allowing it to control who its customers are. `AUTHORIZATION REQUIRED` must be set before anyone holds the gateway's credit--it can't be set retroactively.
+With this setting, the gateway must approve anyone who wants to hold its credit, allowing it to control who its customers are.

 ## Revoking access
 As a gateway, you can mark the issuing account `AUTHORIZATION REVOCABLE`.
 With this setting, the gateway can freeze credit held by another account.
 When credit is frozen for a particular account, that account can only send the credit back to the gateway--it can't transfer the credit to any other account.
-This setting allows the issuing account to revoke credit that it accidently issued or that was obtained improperly. `AUTHORIZATION REVOCABLE` must be set before anyone holds the gateway's credit--it can't be set retroactively.
+This setting allows the issuing account to revoke credit that it accidentally issued or that was obtained improperly.